 Monitoring and controlling your Amazon Redshift Spectrum usage and costs using usage limits

-Apart from QMR settings, Amazon Redshift supports usage limits, with which you can monitor and control the usage and associated costs for Amazon Redshift Spectrum.
+In provisioned clusters, Amazon Redshift Spectrum has an additional cost.
+You can configure usage limits, with which you can monitor and control the usage and associated costs for Amazon Redshift Spectrum.
 You can create daily, weekly, and monthly usage limits and define actions that Amazon Redshift automatically takes if the limits defined by you are reached.
 Actions include: logging an event to a system table, alerting with an Amazon CloudWatch alarm, notifying an administrator with Amazon Simple Notification Service (Amazon SNS), and disabling further usage.

 To create usage limits in the new Amazon Redshift console, choose Configure usage limit from the Actions menu for your cluster.
 You can create, modify, and delete usage limits programmatically by using the following AWS Command Line Interface (AWS CLI) commands: